leifan8440/minibot-wow/API.md

 - `gameObject = GetGameObjectWithIndex(index)`

 Gets a specific game object by its index in the saved memory objects from the previous call to `GetGameObjectCount`.
+Notice this must be called within the same frame as the previous call to `GetGameObjectCount`.

 - `count = GetDynamicObjectCount([center | x, y, z][, range])`